FraserThomson1/webScrape_futunn_stock/README.md

   3. Good internet connection

 How to Run:
-  1. Download .py file and put in same folder as chromedriver.exe file
+  1. Download .py file
+  2. add location of chromedriver to PATH variable
-  2. Open command line from folder and type "python project.py"
+  3. Open command line from folder and type "python project.py"
-  3. Input a valid website corresponding to a stock on the site(e.g. https://www.futunn.com/stock/800100-HK)
+  4. Input a valid website corresponding to a stock on the site(e.g. https://www.futunn.com/stock/800100-HK)
-  4. Input valid Year Month Day for the date you want the program to start counting posts from
+  5. Input valid Year Month Day for the date you want the program to start counting posts from
-  5. Wait for the program to run and return number of posts since 00:00 of that date.
+  6. Wait for the program to run and return number of posts since 00:00 of that date.